HEIG-VD-WEB/web-course/docs/practical-works/practical-work-3/index.md

 If you do a video game and want everyone to play it on the last day of the course, I'm in!
 And I can give you the resources you need to do it (hosting, domain name, etc.)

+Here is a tutorial to create an interactive drawing application: <https://docs.beescreens.ch/tutorials/create-an-interactive-drawing-application/introduction/>